-“Conservative care usually includes treatment with drugs such as steroids and anti-inflammatories to reduce the swelling of the cord and reduce pain.
+“Conservative care usually includes treatment with drugs such as steroids and an anti-inflammatory to reduce the swelling of the cord and reduce pain.
 The dog must also be kept confined in a crate or cage to prevent further damage.

 After a period of resting, they may gradually return to normal activity.
-If the dog still exhibits some sensation in the hind legs prior to surgery, it is highly likely that he will regain his ability to walk after successful surgery and rehabilitative care.”
+If the dog still exhibits some sensation in the hind legs prior to surgery, it is highly likely that they will regain their ability to walk after successful surgery and rehabilitative care.”

 Surgical Treatment Method:

 “If the damage is too severe and the dog is paralyzed or incontinent, conservative treatment may not be enough.
-In these cases, emergency surgery is needed to open up space.
+In many cases, emergency surgery is needed to open up space.
 This is done by removing a portion of the bony vertebrae over the spinal cord (laminectomy).